How many mutually unbiased bases are needed to detect bound entangled states?: Special dimensions:

 Furthermore, from Sec. \ref{sec:2mubs}, the entanglement witness $\mathbf{W}^{\Gamma}(\mathcal{M}_2,1)$, with a Fourier connected pair of measurements, is decomposable.
 Hence, while we have not ruled out all possible pairs from detecting bound entanglement, the extension to a third basis appears necessary.
 When $d=2^r$, we predict that $\frac d 2+1$ MUBs are both necessary and sufficient for the witness $\mathbf{W}^{\Gamma}(\mathcal{M}_m,s)$ to be non-decomposable.

-\begin{conjecture} If $d=2^r$, the minimal number of MUBs required for bound entanglement detection equals $m=\frac d 2+1=2^{r-1}+1$. \end{conjecture}
+\begin{conjecture} If $d=2^r$ and $r>1$, the minimal number of MUBs required for bound entanglement detection equals $m=\frac d 2+1=2^{r-1}+1$. \end{conjecture}

-We point out that the three MUBs used to construct $\mathbf{W}_{\text{unext}}$ have the unusual feature of being bases in $\mathbb{R}^d$.
+We point out that the three MUBs used to construct $\mathbf{W}_{\text{unext}}$ have the unusual feature of being bases in $\mathbb{R}^4$.
 It is known that the number of \emph{real} MUBs in $\mathbb{R}^d$ is at most $\frac{d}{2}+1$, and the bound is tight when $d=4^r$ \cite{boykin05}.
-This tantalisingly suggests the possibility of finding non-decomposable witnesses from real MUBs in these special dimensions.
+This suggests the possibility of finding non-decomposable witnesses from real MUBs in these special dimensions.
+It would be interesting to determine the usefulness of real MUBs for entanglement detection \cite{add1}, especially in light of their various constructions, e.g. \cite{boykin05}.

+The above conjecture, together with the example of the witness $\mathbf{W}_{\text{unext}}$, suggests that \emph{large} sets of unextendible MUBs in higher dimensions can be used for bound entanglement detection.
+For $d=4,8$ it is known that $m=d/2+1$ unextendible MUBs exist, and it is conjectured that such bases also occur when $d=2^r$ \cite{mandayam14}.
+In contrast, smaller sets of unextendible MUBs are not expected to yield examples of non-decomposable witnesses, including those constructed up to $d=16$ in \cite{grassl17}, and the $p+1$ unextendible MUBs found in \cite{hedge15} when $d=p^2$.